Ever wonder why certain semi-trailers are used for specific purposes? You’ll find answers in this article.

 Final Things to Consider When Choosing a Lowboy Trailer

 Single-point is also expensive but extremely helpful in preventing wear and tear on your trailer.
 Single-point is best for heavier than usual loads.
 If you are looking for an inexpensive option compared to single-point, you should go with mechanical suspension.
 Mechanical offers stability but at a lower cost.
-Finally, consider rigid suspension on low-speed transportation.
+Finally, rigid suspension should be considered for low-speed transportation.
 While inexpensive, it comes with fewer perks.

 When it comes to choosing a lowboy trailer, there’s no one-size-fits-all solution.
 The best trailer for you will depend on the type of loads you plan to haul and your budget.
 But with so many different options available, you’re sure to find a lowboy trailer that meets your needs.
 Contact FreightCenter today to receive a free quote on your next lowboy trailer shipment.
 Our team of trusted agents can help you tackle any and all of your shipping needs.